Ornamental grasses with Monica Lucas…

 - Carex (most cultivars)

 - Stipa arundinaria

 - For long term container planting, use ½ John Innes soil-based potting compost No2, ½ soil-less compost, a good deal of ½” grit for drainage, and a controlled release fertilizer (such as Osmacote).

 - Don’t over-feed (they won’t flower well) – grasses prefer a low-nitrogen soil – so go easy on the chicken pellets or manure, in preference use well-rotted garden compost.

 - If you like a plant, but are unsure if it will grow on your soil, buy three and plant them in various locations in the garden.
 Wherever they grow best, transfer the others – they will have found their home!

 - Propagation involves digging out the plant and setting to (carefully!) with a variety of knives, saws, or even an axe, to cut the root ball into small sections ready to pot up for a few weeks before planting out.

 - Use a wide-toothed comb to ‘preen’ (not ‘prune’) evergreen grasses – combing out the dead stalks to clear space for new growth.

 When pressed Monica told us her personal favourite is Miscanthus Nepalensis – common name: Himalayan fairy grass!Inspirational Gardens, Lost the plot, Plants & Planting, Workshops & Courses.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.